Light, glossy, no-fuss shades that actually work in heat and humidity.

 Especially in the summer when it’s hot, the last thing you need is a complicated routine.

 This is where a small, deliberate capsule works better.
-You end up with something clean, something glossy, something warm, and something interesting.
+You end up with something clean, something high-shine, something warm, and something interesting.
 Every single one earns its place.

 No duplicates.
 No wasted buys.
 Just colors you’ll actually use.
 That’s the real appeal.